-Whether meals, activities, or flowers, it’s not always possible to know in advance what you’ll want when you are actually here.
+1. Whether meals, activities, or flowers, it’s not always possible to know in advance what you’ll want when you are actually here.

-Tip: Consider which things you really do need to book in advance.
+2. Consider which things you really do need to book in advance.
 This is largely seasonally dependent.
 If you’re here during June, July and at the holidays, pre-booking may be required.
 At other times, it generally is not.

-11. Choose your activities carefully.
+Choose activities carefully.

 Hawaii is all about great activities.
 But where you buy them and how much you pay is another matter.

-Tip: Consider buying directly from the activity provider rather than going through a commissioned activity broker.
+Consider buying directly from the activity provider rather than going through a commissioned activity broker.
 Don’t be afraid to ask for a discount.
 Check for online savings.
 And remember that on Oahu, we saved $144 each using the Go Oahu card.
 We made it a game and could not have had more fun!

-14. Not getting the best price.
+Get the best price.

-Tip: Try negotiating accommodations and activities.
+2. Try negotiating accommodations and activities.
 Even car rentals have flexibility, so, again, make it a game, not a problem.
 And stay light-hearted.
 Courtesy always brings the best results.
 We’ve gotten so many perks this way!

 We look forward to your Hawaii rip off report additions in comments below.
 Mahalo!